-Fixed assets include borrowing costs up to the date of completion of £4,693k (2022 - £4,693k) which has been 100% capitalised.
+Fixed assets include borrowing cost up to the date of completion of £2,792k (2022 - £2,792k) which have been capitalised at 100%.

 Under the terms of the debenture, the finance provider, UPP Bond 1 Issuer plc, has security by way of a first legal mortgage over all estates or interests in the leasehold properties and buildings and fixtures on those properties, as well as security over all other assets of the Group by way of fixed and floating charges.